Server Side rendering with Angular universal 14

 Before you start

-- Display as quickly as possible.
+- Show up as quickly as possible.

 - Be well referenced by search engines.

-- Server Side Rendering
+- Server Side Rendering in English.

 We will apply this technique in an Angular project.